 - NEGATIVELY GEARING YOUR PROPERTY

 Negative gearing of your property in other words is generating tax losses which comes from tax-deductible costs that are higher than investment income.
-You can reduce your taxable income by claiming loss of the rental property.

 - APPROACH A REGISTERED TAX AGENT